mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 use their well-developed olfactory senses to locate suitable males and females to mate and then match them with one another.
-Once found, they call them, sometimes over a distance of up to 20 kilometres, to travel to a designated location for mating purposes.
+Once found, they call them, sometimes over a distance of up to 20 kilometers, to travel to a designated location for mating purposes.
 Most calls are made at a frequency of 50kHz, so humans cannot hear them with the unaided ear.